MadLittleMods/postcss-css-variables/README.md

 }
 ```

-For a more complex example, with a media query and a `:root` selector:
+For a more complex example with a media query:

 ```css
 :root {